AndrewDMorgan/PyVectors-and-PyMarching/README.md

 # Vector-Types-in-Python3-More

 This python3 code adds vector types and more to make your code easier and quicker to write.
+Also, anyone can use this code as long as they give credit where credit is due.
+Do   from vectors import *   to get the functions and classes in a different python file.

 The first and in my opinion the best functions/classes are the vector classes containing vec2, vec3, and vec4 classes that have on a basic level store a tuple.
 The fancy thing about the vector classes is that it overloads the math operators meaning you can do the following: